kshaffer/courses/mt3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## *September 23* prep

+I am giving you all a choice of topic for Wednesday's class.
+However, in order to prepare, I need to know your preference in advance.
+So please fill out the following form ***by 9am, Tuesday, Sep.
+23*** so I can use the results to plan class for Wednesday.

+<iframe src="https://docs.google.com/forms/d/1rBzEpJsbrL3u7Mk1GMi5Q5WOG4RTvtX9No5fxiNoglw/viewform?embedded=true" width="600" height="400" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

+Also, please compare your Assessment 2 submission with the model analyses that I posted in the [class shared folder on Google Drive](https://drive.google.com/open?id=0B9o4hmKNoi6cT29FblliMTk0NUE&authuser=1).
+Note any questions you have, and bring them to class on Wednesday.

 ## September 22 assessment

 Please see details for [Pop/Rock Assessment 2](materials/mt3-PopRockAnalysis2.html).
 Be sure to make use of the [Pop/rock form resource](http://openmusictheory.com/popRockForm.html) and the model analyses from Assessment 1 (in the [class shared folder on Google Drive](https://drive.google.com/open?id=0B9o4hmKNoi6cT29FblliMTk0NUE&authuser=1)).